Is a Chiropractor Covered by Medicare | Sydney Spinal Care-2

 • You can claim your rebate on-site

-Note: Medicare sets the rebate amount.
-A gap payment may apply depending on the consultation fee.
-Our team can explain this when you visit or call.
+• A gap payment usually applies — our team can explain this when you visit or call

 Do I need a referral to see a chiropractor?